amalgamaria/secretariat/docs/access/logging-in.rst

 Logging in
 ==========

-Complete Parts 1 and 2 to login, set your password, and to prepare to access the computational nodes.
+Complete Parts 1 and 2 to login, set your password, and to access the computational nodes.

 Do not attempt the following steps until you have been contacted regarding your username.